trueWangSyutung/FedTLRec/README.md

-# Kmean-Lora PFedRec:  K-means-based CoRA Federated Learning for Recommendation
+# FedTLRec: Federated Recommendation with Transformer-based Parameter Aggregation and LoRA Compression

 ## 项目概述